 His control over his emotions led to a huge decline in the number of accidents around him and if there was someone happier than his relatives, it's himself.
 Less number of accidents meant less number of punishments and detentions and hence, more time for himself.
-It was a win – win if he had ever seen one.
+It was a win-win if he had ever seen one.

 Even after all this time, he had no idea how he ended up here out of all the places in Little Whinging.
-Shuffling his cards in his hand, he watched indifferently as one of the cards separated from the deck due to a sudden gust of air and it glided down onto the ground.
+Shuffling his cards in his hand, he watched indifferently as one of the cards separated from the deck due to a sudden gust of air and it glided down to the ground.
 Only after it hit the ground did it occur to him that one of the cards was out of reach and it took another moment for the realization to hit home.
-"Oh, shit!"
+"Oh, hell"

 He could see the card glinting back at him...wait a minute...glinting?
 He gazed at the sky, noticing the black clouds hovering above his head and the distinct lack of the Sun.
 Then how the hell was his card shining?
 Now that he thought about, there were moments in the night when his cards lit up the whole room before losing their radiance as he opened his eyes.
 Were they sucking out his life force or something?
 That was not a comforting thought.